-House Bill 4865 would make it a crime to impersonate a firefighter or emergency medical services (EMS) provider and provide felony penalties and House Bill 4866 would place the maximum terms of imprisonment within the corresponding portion of the sentencing guidelines.
+House Bill 4865 would make it a crime to impersonate a firefighter or emergency medical services (EMS) personnel and provide felony penalties and House Bill 4866 would place the maximum terms of imprisonment within the corresponding portion of the sentencing guidelines.
 The bills would take effect January 1, 2006.

-Specifically, House Bill 4865 would add a new section to the Michigan Penal Code (MCL 750.217f) to prohibit any person who was not employed as a firefighter or an EMS provider from informing another individual or representing to another individual by identification or other means that he or she was employed in one of those capacities with intent to do one or more of the following:
+Specifically, House Bill 4865 would add a new section to the Michigan Penal Code (MCL 750.217f) to prohibit any person who was not employed as a firefighter or EMS personnel from informing another individual or representing to another individual by identification or other means that he or she was employed in one of those capacities with intent to do one or more of the following:

-- Perform the duties of a firefighter or EMS provider. - Represent that he or she is firefighter or EMS provider for an unlawful purpose. - Represent to another that he or she is a firefighter or EMS provider with the intent to compel that person to do or refrain from doing any act against his or her will. - Gain or attempt to gain entry to (or to remain in) a residence, building, facility, or other property. - Gain or attempt to gain access to financial account information. - Commit or attempt to commit a crime. - Obtain or attempt to obtain information to which the individual was not entitled. - Gain or attempt to gain access to a minor (less than 18 years of age) or a vulnerable adult.
+- Perform the duties of a firefighter or EMS personnel.
+"Emergency medical service personnel" as defined in the Public Health Code means a medical first responder, emergency medical technician, emergency medical technician specialist, paramedic, or emergency medical services instructor-coordinator. - Represent that he or she is firefighter or EMS personnel for an unlawful purpose. - Compel a person to do or refrain from doing any act against his or her will. - Gain or attempt to gain entry to (or to remain in or attempt to remain in) a residence, building, facility, or other property. - Gain or attempt to gain access to financial account information. - Commit or attempt to commit a crime. - Obtain or attempt to obtain information to which the individual was not entitled. - Gain or attempt to gain access to a minor (less than 18 years of age) or a vulnerable adult.
 "Vulnerable adult" would mean that term as defined in Section 145m of the code.